onassar/TurtlePHP-ImagesModule/README.md

 Everything else should just work :)
 More to come on what these rules do, and the functionality of this module.

+### Tips
+I've only tested this with filenames that I could control.
+For example, alphanumeric, with no spaces or punctuation.
+I'm not sure if the rules above work under edge-cases (they should).